alexern14/montemorency-ros2-node/README.md

    rosbag record -a
    ```

-   e.
+   d.
 Play the file to be converted

    ```
    # docker terminal D (ROS1)